 Check out our blogs, The Beginners Guide to a NEST Trail Snowmobile Adventure and The Powder of 5: Snowshoeing the Sanctuary of the Great Lakes for a winter experience on our tranquil country trails!

 Modern-day conveniences dance with the calming current of the Thunder Bay River and Lake Huron within the city limits of Alpena.
 The city’s parks and beaches are closely connected to the inner-city Bi-Path.
 Take a day or a week and explore nature without ever leaving the comfort of an advanced community.

 Duck Park & Island Park – Located within Alpena city limits at the corner of US-23 and Long Rapids Road, Duck Park and Island Park are located on a portion of the city’s 500-acre wildlife sanctuary.
 Cross our beautiful, hand-hewn covered wooden bridge to get to Island Park, which features nature trails, fishing platforms, and 5 distinctly different ecosystems.
 Duck Park offers fishing and a picnic area and provides a great vantage point for viewing a large variety of bird species in the sanctuary area.
-Kayak rentals are also available from Adventureland Sports.
+Kayak and canoe rentals are also available from Performance Locker.

 Watertower Park Rain Garden – This rain garden helps the environment by absorbing runoff water.
 Rainwater soaks into the ground and nourishes the native plants that populate the garden.
 The plants and soil filter contaminants and prevent sediments from entering the river.
 The garden is located along the river at the Ninth Ave.
 Bridge.
 Watertower Park also features a skate park and fishing deck.

 Bay View Park – Located off State St. near Alpena’s Boat Harbor; includes a Fine Arts Band Shell, basketball and tennis courts, play area, picnic area and breakwall walking path with beautiful view of Lake Huron.